tarwn/lessthandot-hugo/blogs/content/posts/2013-08-03-using-iis-rewrite-rules-to-improve.md

 <script type="text/javascript" src="/output/minifyjs_test_output.js?{hashKeyName}={invalidationHash}"></script>
 ```

-The main disadvantage of this is that it doesn&#8217;t work with all caching proxies, though it seems to be pretty consistently supported in modern browsers.
+The main disadvantage of this is that it doesn't work with all caching proxies, though it seems to be pretty consistently supported in modern browsers.
 The advantage is that it only requires one set of combined files to be stored on the server.
-This is usually the best choice for files served locally because it doesn&#8217;t require any cleanup of old files on the server.
+This is usually the best choice for files served locally because it doesn't require any cleanup of old files on the server.

 ### Filename Invalidation